To receive more information about up-to-date research on micronutrients, sign up for the free, semi-annual LPI Research Newsletter here.

 *A 3-ounce serving of meat is about the size of a deck of cards.

 Niacin supplements are available as nicotinamide or nicotinic acid.
 Nicotinamide is the form of niacin typically used in nutritional supplements and in food fortification.
-Nicotinic acid is available over the counter and with a prescription as a cholesterol-lowering agent (33).
-The nomenclature for nicotinic acid formulations can be confusing.
-Nicotinic acid is available over the counter in an "immediate-release" (crystalline), and "slow-release" or "timed-release form".
-A shorter acting timed-release preparation referred to as "intermediate release" or "extended release" nicotinic acid is available by prescription (34, 35).
-Due to the potential for side effects, medical supervision is recommended for the use of nicotinic acid as a cholesterol-lowering agent.
+Niacin is available over the counter and with a prescription as a cholesterol-lowering agent (84).
+The nomenclature for niacin formulations can be confusing.
+Niacin is available over the counter in an "immediate-release" (crystalline), and a "slow-release" or "timed-release form."
+A shorter acting timed-release preparation referred to as "intermediate release" or "extended release" niacin is available by prescription (85, 86).
+Due to the potential for side effects, medical supervision is recommended for the use of niacin as a cholesterol-lowering agent.

-Common side effects of nicotinic acid include flushing, itching, and gastrointestinal disturbances such as nausea and vomiting.
-Hepatotoxicity (liver cell damage), including elevated liver enzymes and jaundice, has been observed at intakes as low as 750 mg of nicotinic acid/day for less than three months (34, 35).
-Hepatitis has been observed with timed-release nicotinic acid at dosages as little as 500 mg/day for two months, although almost all reports of severe hepatitis have been associated with the timed-release form of nicotinic acid at doses of 3 to 9 grams per day used to treat high cholesterol for months or years (8).
-Immediate-release (crystalline) nicotinic acid appears to be less toxic to the liver than extended release forms.
-Immediate-release nicotinic acid is often used at higher doses than timed-release forms, and severe liver toxicity has occurred in individuals who substituted timed-release niacin for immediate-release niacin at equivalent doses (33).
-Skin rashes and dry skin have been noted with nicotinic acid supplementation.
+Common side effects of niacin include flushing, itching, and gastrointestinal disturbances, such as nausea and vomiting.
+Hepatotoxicity (liver cell damage), including elevated liver enzymes and jaundice, has been observed at intakes as low as 750 mg of niacin per day for less than three months (84, 85).
+Hepatitis has been observed with timed-release niacin at dosages as little as 500 mg/day for two months, although almost all reports of severe hepatitis have been associated with the timed-release form of niacin at doses of 3 to 9 grams per day used to treat high cholesterol for months or years (24).
+Immediate-release (crystalline) niacin appears to be less toxic to the liver than extended-release forms.
+Immediate-release niacin is often used at higher doses than timed-release forms, and severe liver toxicity has occurred in individuals who substituted timed-release niacin for immediate-release niacin at equivalent doses (84).
+Skin rashes and dry skin have been noted with niacin supplementation.
 Transient episodes of low blood pressure (hypotension) and headache have also been reported.
-Large doses of nicotinic acid have been observed to impair glucose tolerance, likely due to decreased insulin sensitivity.
+Large doses of niacin have been observed to impair glucose tolerance, likely due to decreased insulin sensitivity.
 Impaired glucose-tolerance in susceptible (pre-diabetic) individuals could result in elevated blood glucose levels and clinical diabetes.
-Elevated blood levels of uric acid, occasionally resulting in attacks of gout in susceptible individuals, have also been observed with high-dose nicotinic acid therapy (34).
-Nicotinic acid at doses of 1.5 to 5 grams/day has resulted in a few case reports of blurred vision and other eye problems, which have generally been reversible upon discontinuation.
-People with abnormal liver function or a history of liver disease, diabetes, active peptic ulcer disease, gout, cardiac arrhythmias, inflammatory bowel disease, migraine headaches, and alcoholism may be more susceptible to the adverse effects of excess nicotinic acid intake than the general population (8).
+Elevated blood levels of uric acid, occasionally resulting in attacks of gout in susceptible individuals, have also been observed with high-dose niacin therapy (85).
+Niacin at doses of 1.5 to 5 grams/day has resulted in a few case reports of blurred vision and other eye problems, which have generally been reversible upon discontinuation.
+People with abnormal liver function or a history of liver disease, diabetes, active peptic ulcer disease, gout, cardiac arrhythmias, inflammatory bowel disease, migraine headaches, and alcoholism may be more susceptible to the adverse effects of excess niacin intake than the general population (24).

-Nicotinamide is generally better tolerated than nicotinic acid.
+Nicotinamide is generally better tolerated than niacin.
 It does not generally cause flushing.
-However, nausea, vomiting, and signs of liver toxicity (elevated liver enzymes, jaundice) have been observed at doses of 3 grams/day (33).
-Nicotinamide has resulted in decreased insulin sensitivity at doses of 2 grams/day in adults at high risk for insulin-dependent diabetes (20).
+However, nausea, vomiting, and signs of liver toxicity (elevated liver enzymes, jaundice) have been observed at doses of 3 grams/day (84).
+Nicotinamide has resulted in decreased insulin sensitivity at doses of 2 grams/day in adults at high risk for insulin-dependent diabetes (49).

 The tolerable upper intake level (UL)

-Flushing of the skin primarily on the face, arms, and chest is a common side effect of nicotinic acid and may occur initially at doses as low as 30 mg/day.
-Although flushing from nicotinamide is rare, the Food and Nutrition Board set the tolerable upper intake level (UL) for niacin (nicotinic acid and nicotinamide) at 35 mg/day to avoid the adverse effect of flushing.
-The UL applies to the general population and is not meant to apply to individuals who are being treated with a nutrient under medical supervision, as should be the case with high-dose nicotinic acid for elevated blood cholesterol levels (8).
+Flushing of the skin primarily on the face, arms, and chest is a common side effect of niacin and may occur initially at doses as low as 30 mg/day.
+Although flushing from nicotinamide is rare, the Food and Nutrition Board set the UL for niacin (nicotinic acid and nicotinamide) at 35 mg/day to avoid the adverse effect of flushing (24).
+The UL applies to the general population and is not meant to apply to individuals who are being treated with a nutrient under medical supervision, as should be the case with high-dose niacin for elevated blood cholesterol levels.

 |Age Group||UL (mg/day)|